-Los Angeles has a rich history in aviation and aerospace with Southern California companies playing important roles in the development of air and space flight.
+Los Angeles has a rich history in aviation and aerospace and Southern California companies play important roles in the development of air and space flight.
 So it's not surprising that the area is rich with air and space museums and attractions.
 Here are the best places to see historic and famous airplanes, helicopters, and spacecraft as well as places you can fly planes, helicopters, fighter jets, or simulators.

 The air and space exhibits at the California Science Center range from the early history of flight with a 1902 Wright Brothers' Glider to the exploration of space and the planets.
 A highlight is the NASA Space Shuttle Endeavour.

 The Museum of Flying at the Santa Monica Airport has nearly two dozen aircraft on display.
 There are also interpretive exhibits on the history of flight as well as the role of Southern California companies in the aviation and aerospace industry.

 The Western Museum of Flight at Zamperini Field in Torrance has a collection of predominantly military aircraft including restored planes, replicas, prototypes, and models.
 They host various aviation-related lectures and events throughout the year.